The Word Problem for One-relation Monoids: A Survey: Introduction

 The contributions of authors writing in Russian to the area are numerous.
-For that reason, we shall make a linguistic remark.
+For this reason, we make a linguistic remark.
 For the reader unfamiliar with Russian-to-English transliteration conventions, certain names which are written in the Cyrillic alphabet can and have been transliterated to the Roman alphabet in several different ways.
 This is generally done phonetically, with many different standard methods of transliteration existing.
-As notes Schein, ``it is like transliterating the name \textit{Poincar\'{e}}, written in Russian, as \textit{Puankare} in the Roman alphabet'' \cite{Schein2015}.
-Occasionally, this means one person can sometimes be split into several in the literature; this notoriously happened to the famous semigroup theorist V. V. Wagner, who himself preferred the German spelling of his name, although standard transliteration dictates that it ought to be Vagner.
-Personal preference of the author is also important; for example, Adian published under \textit{Adian, Adjan}, and \textit{Adyan}, but seems to have favoured \textit{Adian} in later years.
-We give below, for reference and in alphabetical order, a fixed set of spellings used in the survey of author names who are affected by the above issues; we also present some of the alternative transliterations of the same names, which can be combined to inform the reader of the Russian pronunciation of the names.
+As Schein notes, ``it is like transliterating the name \textit{Poincar\'{e}}, written in Russian, as \textit{Puankare} in the Roman alphabet'' \cite{Schein2015}.
+This means that one person can at times be split into several in the literature; this notoriously happened to the famous semigroup theorist V. V. Wagner, who himself preferred the German spelling of his name, although standard transliteration dictates that it ought to be \textit{Vagner}.
+Personal preference of the author is also important; for example, S. I. Adian published under \textit{Adian, Adjan}, and \textit{Adyan}, but seems to have favoured \textit{Adian} in later years.
+We give below, for reference, a fixed set of spellings used in the survey of author names who are affected by the above issues.
+The alternative transliterations of the same names can be used to inform the reader of the correct pronunciation of the names.